I’m willing to bet that you’ve seen this picture somewhere.

 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.
 This article was also published on Medium.

-Chigozie Ubah is a part-time associate at The Energy Talk with focus on the energy transition and renewable energy infrastructure development in Africa.
-He is currently a final year engineering undergrad at the University of Lagos with interests in the most pressing issues facing the realization of a just global energy transition by 2030.
+Chigozie Ubah is a part-time associate at The Energy Talk with focus on energy transition and renewable energy infrastructure development in Africa.
+He is a final year engineering undergrad at University of Lagos with interests in pressing issues facing the realization of a just global energy transition by 2030.